Kyungjin-Cho/Assignment-Submission-Platform/README.md

-# Youtube-App
+# Assignment Submission Platform

-This repository will be used for the 'Youtube App Update' utilizing HTML, CSS, JAVASCRIPT, NODEJS.
+This repository will be used for the 'Assignment-Submission-Platform' utilizing PUG, MONGODB, EXPRESS.JS, NODE.JS

 # Router